 In every company, there are company policies that consist of rules and regulations that serve to protect employees.
 However, there are still instances wherein employees, even though they have already taken the extra precautions, still manage to find themselves in situations that endanger others or the company itself.

 So, in these instances, those who are in charge of investigating these incidents will be required to make a thorough report which outline its details.
-This article will discuss how you are going to create an incident report which should contain all the information that you would need to determine how an incident in the workplace came to happen.
+This article will discuss how you are going to create an incident report template which should contain all the information that you would need to determine how an incident in the workplace came to happen.

 General Incident Report Template